 - An easy low entry form of self employment that allows me to never have to work for anyone ever again if all else fails.

 - I can feed my addiction of watching tv will I make or preform the more boring aspects of jewelry manufacture.

 - It’s not the end of the world if I don’t purse this afterwards.

 Luis largely pays his shares of the bills with this little table

-A potential vision for jewellery making
+A potential vision for jewelry making

-Because of the low entry of investment of cash, time and space I could potentially create a business in Belize where I have people make the jewellery for me on my farm and where every aspect is created and manufactured in Belize.
+Because of the low entry of investment of cash, time and space I could potentially create a business in Belize where I have people make the jewelry for me on my farm and where every aspect is created and manufactured in Belize.
 A line of pendants for example would be designed and we build our own molds on the farm.
-Similar to 4ocean’s bracelets our jewellery could be used to finance my dreams of a tree farm raising seedling trees for reforestation.
-A line of pendants (among other pieces of jewellery) could easily be designed for nature lovers and cyclists targeted to my existing audience.
+Similar to 4ocean’s bracelets our jewelry could be used to finance my dreams of a tree farm raising seedling trees for reforestation.
+A line of pendants (among other pieces of jewelry) could easily be designed for nature lovers and cyclists targeted to my existing audience.
 Every aspect of the manufacturing would be done in Belize so we can say “100% made in Belize.”